Diet and lifestyle in ADPKD

 - If you’re 19–64 years old aim for 2.5 hours of moderate or vigorous physical activity a week

 - Children and young people (5–18 year olds) should aim for at least 60 minutes of moderate to vigorous physical activity every day

 - Whatever your age, try not to spend long periods of time sitting or lying down

 Moderate physical activity is enough to get you slightly out of breath, raise your heart rate, and make you warmer.
 You can split your exercise into sessions of 10 minutes or more throughout the week.
 So for example, you could do 5 exercise sessions of 30 minutes on 5 days of the week.

-People with ADPKD can be at higher risk of having an aneurysm (a ballooning out of a blood vessel).
-If you know you have an aneurysm, ask your doctor for advice on physical activity.
+People with ADPKD can be at higher risk of having an aneurysm (a ballooning of a blood vessel).
+If you have an aneurysm and are unsure whether this affects the physical activity you can do, ask your doctor for advice.

-For ideas of activities and tips on how to get and stay active, see NHS Choices.
+For ideas of activities and tips on how to stay active, see the NHS website.

-Smoking is bad for anyone, but it is especially important to give up if you have any type of kidney disease.
-Smoking can increase the speed at which your ADPKD progresses and leads to kidney damage.
+Smoking is bad for anyone, but it’s especially important to avoid smoking if you have any type of kidney disease.
+Smoking can increase the speed at which your ADPKD progresses and lead to kidney damage.
 Smoking is also a known cause of cardiovascular disease.

 It’s never too late to stop smoking, but it can be difficult if you have been smoking for many years.
-You find out about ways to quit at Smokefree.
-Or ask your doctor to refer you for free, expert support from your local NHS Stop Smoking Services.
+You can find ways to quit at Smokefree.
+Or ask your doctor to refer you for free, expert support from your local NHS Stop Smoking Service.